iterative/dvc.org/content/blog/2022-06-01-Jupyter-in-cloud-with-TPI.md

 - **Developer-first experience:** {{is this really a benefit for target audience i.e. data scientists?}}.

-The guide below will explore how to launch a Jupyter server using TPI, allowing you to run notebooks on cloud instances.
+The guide below will explore launching a Jupyter server using TPI, allowing you to run notebooks on cloud instances.
 While we will be using AWS in our example, you can use Azure or GCP with
 [minor modifications](https://github.com/iterative/blog-tpi-jupyter/tree/generic).